-Traditionally, Younuo men were hunters, although the practice has diminished in the last generation.
-The Younuo's favorite weapons are the crossbow and the muzzle-loading musket.
-Wild pigs and deer become more scarce every year.
+Traditionally, Younuo men hunted, although the practice has diminished in the last generation.
+The Younuo's use as their favorite weapons the crossbow and the muzzle-loading musket.
+Wild pigs and deer become scarcer every year, ending the prevalence of hunting.

 The Younuo rarely marry outside their ethnic group, although there is no rule prohibiting this.
-Often, Younuo women consider the location of their suitor's village - to determine how far she will have to walk to fetch water - before deciding if she will accept his proposal.
+Often, Younuo women consider the location of their suitor's village—to determine how far she will have to walk to fetch water—before deciding if she will accept his proposal.
 Sexual immorality is rampant among the Younuo.
-Premarital sex is openly permitted.
-A young man may secretly come to his girlfriend's house after dark - knowing exactly where in the house she sleeps - and will call out to her between the cracks in the wall.
+They accept premarital sex in their culture.
+A young man may secretly come to his girlfriend's house after dark—knowing exactly where in the house she sleeps—and will call out to her between the cracks in the wall.
 If the girl accepts the boy's advances, she will leave the house and spend the night with him.

 The Younuo have a flood legend.
 They claim the waters once rose up so high on the earth that they reached into heaven.
 Man then sounded a gong at the rooftop of the earth which woke the Thunder god.
 The Thunder god saw man's distress and came down to rescue them, causing the flood to end.
 They also worship a powerful dragon spirit, Zaj Laung, who they believe controls the waters and lives at the bottom the sea.
 He also controls the weather and must be placated to ensure enough rain for a bountiful harvest.
 The Younuo believe the dragon can take the form of a rainbow.
 They also worship the sun and moon.